Philip Selway: Solo work

 Selway wrote songs as a teenager, but concentrated on drumming after forming Radiohead.
 He began writing again later in life, but decided the songs had a distinct character that did not fit Radiohead.
 Selway's debut solo album, Familial, was released on 30 August 2010.
 It features Selway on acoustic guitar and vocals, and performances from the Wilco members Glenn Kotche and Pat Sansone and the 7 Worlds Collide artists Lisa Germano and Sebastian Steinberg.
 Pitchfork described it as a collection of "hushed" folk songs in the tradition of Nick Drake.
 Selway began a solo tour in 2011.
 On 25 July, he released an EP, Running Blind, comprising songs left off Familial rerecorded with a full band.

 Selway's second solo album, Weatherhouse, was released on 6 October 2014, featuring more ambitious instrumentation and electronic elements.
 In 2017, Selway composed the score for the feature film Let Me Go, directed by Polly Steele.
 His third solo album, Strange Dance, was released on 24 February 2023.
-He chose not to drum on the album, finding he was out of practice and "not in the right mindset", and enlisted the Italian drummer Valentina Magaletti.
+Selway chose not to drum on the album, finding he was out of practice and "not in the right mindset", and enlisted the Italian drummer Valentina Magaletti.
 He began a European tour that year.

-Selway contributed a cover of the Nick Drake song "Fly" to The Endless Coloured Ways – The Songs of Nick Drake, a tribute album featuring various artists released on 7 July 2023.
-Selway described Drake as an influence on his songwriting, and said: "If I had to shrink my record collection to just one artist, then that would be Nick Drake ...
+Selway contributed a cover of the song "Fly" to The Endless Coloured Ways – The Songs of Nick Drake, a tribute album featuring various artists released on 7 July 2023.
+Selway cited Drake as a songwriting influence, and said: "If I had to shrink my record collection to just one artist, then that would be Nick Drake ...
 Nick Drake is an artist that I feel speaks to me and for me."
-On 8 December, Selway released a live album, Live at Evolution Studios, recorded with the string quartet Elysian Collective and the percussionist Chris Vatalaro in Evolution Studios, Oxford.
+On 8 December, Selway released a live album, Live at Evolution Studios, recorded with Vatalaro and the string quartet Elysian Collective in Evolution Studios, Oxford.